What are Python Variables?

 The address changes to reflect that the variable x now points to a different object with the value 5.
 The address displayed is that of the integer object with the value 5.

 Variables can also be defined by referencing other variables.
 The following statement defines the variable x2 as being equal to x2.
-If we compare the id of both x1 and x2, we see that they are both the same.
+If we compare the id of both x1 and x2, we see that they are identical.
 It can be verified by using the “is” operator.

 The test will check if two variables point to the same object.
 The test’s output can be seen below.
 The variable x2 can be thought of as just another label for the object that the variable x1 refers to.